 - Reduce unnecessary use of valuable resources such as PPE

 Developing processes and implementing notification systems help to prioritize patients for staff, ultimately lowering the amount of necessary phone calls and hospital visits, helping to prevent burnout and reducing — or at least leveling — the workload for front-line workers.

-Digital health technology can support vaccine compliance efforts
+Digital health technology supports continued COVID-19 vaccine compliance